 Diet and Nutrition – Fuelling Farmers’ Lunch Boxes

-Farming men, women and workers often work long hours and need to pack a lunchbox to keep them fuelled and energised for the farming task at hand.
+Farming men, women and workers often work long hours and need a lunchbox packed with healthy food to keep them fuelled and energised for the farming task at hand.
 At certain times of the year lunch is often eaten ‘on the go’.

 The bulk of foods in a lunchbox should come from: